sarmadsamad/Coinmarketcap/README.md

 ![Alt text](images/image-4.png)

-The histogram of the data has a shape similar to the normal distribution, but it's **peak is very high**, and we need to use hypothesis test to know the data distribution is normal or not.
+The histogram of the data has a shape similar to the normal distribution, but it's **peak is very high**, and we need to use a hypothesis test to know whether the data distribution is normal or not.

 P-value Shapiro-Wilk test : 0.0

 P-value Jarque-Bera test  : 0.0

 The null hypothesis of both these tests is that **the population has a normal distribution**, but since the p-value is **zero**, the **population does not have a normal distribution**.<br>
-The difference between these two tests is that **Jarque-Bera** test focuses on **skewness and kurtosis**, while **Shapiro-Wilk** test focuses on the **correlation between the observed data and the expected values from a normal distribution**, also **Jarque_Bera** test dose not have any limitation on the sample size but maximum size of sample for **Shapiro-Wilk** test is 5000.
+The difference between these two tests is that **Jarque-Bera** test focuses on **skewness and kurtosis**, while **Shapiro-Wilk** test focuses on the **correlation between the observed data and the expected values from a normal distribution**, also **Jarque_Bera** test does not have any limitation on the sample size but maximum size of sample for **Shapiro-Wilk** test is 5000.

 <h3>Hypothesis test 4(Additional):</h3>

 **Hossein Ebrahimian** claims that the percentage of using newer and older programming languages in cryptocurrency projects is the same.
 Now, since he doesn't know anything about statistics, we have to prove his claim.
-For this purpose, we used 4 programming languages that were released in the **21st** century **(Go 2009, Rast 2015, TypeScript 2012, and Solidity 2014)** and 4 programming languages that were released in the **20th** century **(C 1972, CPP 1985, Java Script 1995, and Python 1991)**.we check the average percentage of use of these 2 groups of programming languages in projects (each of these languages have been used in at least 20 projects.)
+For this purpose, we used 4 programming languages that were released in the **21st** century **(Go 2009, Rast 2015, TypeScript 2012, and Solidity 2014)** and 4 programming languages that were released in the **20th** century **(C 1972, CPP 1985, Java Script 1995, and Python 1991)**. we check the average percentage of use of these 2 groups of programming languages in projects (each of these languages have been used in at least 20 projects.)

 mean and std of usage percentage of new top programming languages : 48.48081395348838  -  37.53937984133946

 mean and std of usage percentage of old top programming languages : 24.77956989247312  -  29.41003069007837

-As we can see, the mean of new langages is greather than old languages, but the standard deviation of the two grops is high.So we cannot draw a definite conclusion from this comparison.
+As we can see, the mean of new languages is greater than old languages, but the standard deviation of the two groups is high.
+So we cannot draw a definite conclusion from this comparison.
 Therefore, we use the hypothesis test.

 ![Alt text](images/image-5.png)